 Business and entrepreneurship are at the heart of economic activity.
-While some firms and entrepreneurs become enduring economic success stories that may even span multiple generations, many others also animate the continuous cycle of entries, growth and exits.
-All this is part of what enables our economic resilience, capacity to innovate and overall progress as a nation.
-Therefore, tracking business and entrepreneurial activity allows us to get a fairly good assessment of Canada’s overall economic health.
+Some firms and entrepreneurs become enduring economic success stories that may even span multiple generations, yet many others animate the continuous cycle of entries, growth and exits.
+Tracking business and entrepreneurial activity allows us to get a good assessment of Canada’s overall economic health.

 Highlights